double-tilde/site/content/articles/using-the-has-pseudo-class.md

 ## Tips

-Remember when using the `:has` pseudo class, you are applying styles to the selector with `:has` attached to it, not the selectors inside the brackets.
-In the earlier example the `::after` element is being applied to the label, not the input.
+Remember when using the `:has` pseudo class, you are applying styles to the selector with `:has` attached to it, not the selectors inside the brackets following `:has`.
+In the [earlier example](#usage) the `::after` element is being applied to the label, not the input.

-Whenever you are trying to add styling to an element in specific conditions, see if you can use the `:has` class instead of JavaScript.
-It can help you add less classes to your code and avoid specificity issues.
+Whenever you are trying to add styling to an element in specific conditions, see if you can use the `:has` class or other pseudo selectors instead of JavaScript.
+It can help you add less classes to your code and avoid specificity issues, keeping the code simple and more maintainable.

 Only use `:has` when you know there is a conditional situation related to the styling, do not overuse it or use it preemptively.
-For example, if you have an aside menu to house all of your links, do not add styling to the aside like this: `.aside:has(li)` unless you know there will be times where the menu is empty that must look different.
+For example, if you have a side menu to house all of your links, do not add styling to the aside like this: `.aside:has(li)` unless you know there will be times where the menu is empty that must look different.

 ### Alternatives

 It's still worth using the conditional rendering available in JavaScript and frameworks most of the time.
-There are occasions for layout purposes you need to render an empty container, so whether to handle the rendering with `:has` or with a framework's conditional syntax is a choice you have to make for each instance.
-On this site, I only render the side menu when there are links, I do not use `:has` here are it serves no layout purpose to have the empty container.
+There are occasions for layout purposes you need to render an empty container, such as creating flex or grid layouts.
+Whether to handle the rendering with `:has` or with a framework's conditional syntax is a choice you have to make for each instance.
+On this site, I only render the side menu when there are links, I do not use `:has` here are it serves no layout purpose to have the empty `aside` container, so it keeps the rendered markup cleaner to only show the menu when it has links within it.

 ```hugo
 {{ if strings.Contains .TableOfContents "li" }}